fabrizionastri/flexup-events/README.md

   - [Technologies Used](#technologies-used)
   - [Contribution](#contribution)

----

 ## Description
-This repository is a starting point for a Django application that allows users to create and manage events without the need for logins or emails.
+This app allows users to create and manage events without the need for logins or emails.
 The goal is to provide a secure yet streamlined way for event organizers and participants to interact:

 - **Organizer** creates events and shares a link with guests.
 - **Guests** RSVP (confirm, maybe, or decline) without needing an account.
 - **Organizer** has a unique link to edit the event and manage participants.
 - **Guests** have a unique link to edit their own responses.

-This project serves as:
-- A standalone proof of concept for features that may be integrated into the FlexUp application in the future.
-- A technical challenge for candidates evaluating how to work with Django and HTMX.

----

 ## Features
 - **No User Accounts or Emails**